 Chatham is a somewhat small borough located in the state of New Jersey.
-With a population of 8,635 people and four constituent neighborhoods, Chatham is the 221st largest community in New Jersey.
+With a population of 9,212 people and three constituent neighborhoods, Chatham is the 211th largest community in New Jersey.

 Chatham home prices are not only among the most expensive in New Jersey, but Chatham real estate also consistently ranks among the most expensive in America.

 Chatham is a decidedly white-collar borough, with fully 96.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chatham is a borough of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Chatham who work in management occupations (22.82%), business and financial occupations (15.41%), and sales jobs (12.06%).